 if relevant, policies and procedures to ensure parents are notified of any known allergens posing a risk to a child, and strategies for minimising risks, are developed and implemented;

-policies and procedures ensuring all ECT/educators/staff members and volunteers can identify the child, the child’s medical management plan, and the locations of the child’s medication, are developed and implemented;
+policies and procedures ensuring all early childhood teachers/educators/staff members and volunteers can identify the child, the child’s medical management plan, and the locations of the child’s medication, are developed and implemented;

-if relevant, policies and procedures to ensure the child does not attend the service without medication prescribed by the child’s medical practitioner in relation to the child’s specific health care need, allergy or relevant medical condition, are developed and implemented;
+if relevant, policies and procedures to ensure the child does not attend the service without medication prescribed by the child’s medical practitioner in relation to the child’s specific health care need, allergy or relevant medical condition, are developed and implemented.

 When developing a communication plan ensure:

-ECT/educators/staff members and volunteers are informed about the medical conditions policy, and the medical management plans, and risk minimisation plans for the child;
+Early childhood teachers/educators/staff members and volunteers are informed about the Early Years Policy – Dealing With Medical Conditions, and the medical management plans, and risk minimisation plans for the child;

-ECT/educators/staff members must sign the risk minimisation and communication plan to indicate they understand the triggers, allergens and risk involved;
+Early childhood teachers/educators/staff members must sign the child’s risk minimisation and communication plan to indicate they understand the triggers, allergens and risk involved;

 the child’s parents/guardians can communicate any changes to the medical management plan, and risk minimisation plan for the child, and set out how that communication can occur;

-to advise parents/guardians when a medical management plan has been implemented in response to a child’s medical condition;
+parents/guardians are advised when a medical management plan has been implemented in response to a child’s medical condition;

 the medication and incident, injury, illness and trauma records are completed as soon as practicable after a medical management plan has been implemented and medication was administered;

-that the nominated supervisor is notified when a medical action plan has been implemented;
+the nominated supervisor is notified when a medical action plan has been implemented;

 parents/guardians provide permission for their child’s medical management plan (with photo), allergens, food restrictions, condition triggers, and any other relevant information, to be displayed in the service.
-Dated handwritten permission should be recorded on the back of the child’s plan, and the relevant sections in the Acknowledgments and Consents Form as part the Confidentiality and Privacy Policy
+Dated, handwritten permission should be recorded on the back of the child’s plan, and the relevant sections in the Acknowledgments and Consents Form as part the Confidentiality and Privacy Policy

-all relevant children’s medical management plans (with photo), allergens, food restrictions, condition triggers, and any other relevant information, are displayed and visible to all ECT/educators/staff and volunteers at the service;
+all relevant children’s medical management plans (with photo), allergens, food restrictions, condition triggers, and any other relevant information, are displayed and visible to all early childhood teachers/educators/staff and volunteers at the service;

-relief ECT/educators and staff are informed of the children who have current medical management plans and shown the location of these plans and medication that has been prescribed for use.
+relief early childhood teachers/educators and staff are informed of the children who have current medical management plans and shown the location of these plans and medication that has been prescribed for use.

 Ensure that all medications prescribed for children with medical management plans are: